struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

 I vividly remember having fun learning Salesforce by watching Chris Barry\`s DEV 401/501 courses 6 years back, since then none of the salesforce educational video series have impressed me enough.

-Untill now when I came accross [Salesforce Play by Play series on Pluralsight by Don Robbins](https://app.pluralsight.com/library/search?i=1&m_Sort=relevance&q=play+by+play&q1=course&q2=salesforce&x1=categories&x2=tools), which got me immediately hooked as you get a chance to gain first hand knowledge from the folks who have BEEN there, DONE that.
+Until now when I came across [Salesforce Play by Play series on Pluralsight by Don Robbins](https://app.pluralsight.com/library/search?i=1&m_Sort=relevance&q=play+by+play&q1=course&q2=salesforce&x1=categories&x2=tools), which got me immediately hooked as you get a chance to gain first-hand knowledge from the folks who have BEEN there, DONE that.

-Incase you have doubts on how good they are try 1month free pluralsight subscription or follow below steps to get 3/6 months subscriptions (via crunchadeal.com).
+In case you have doubts on how good they are, try 1 month free pluralsight subscription or follow below steps to get 3/6 months subscriptions (via crunchadeal.com).

 1. Head over to pluralsight.com
 2. Create a Microsoft live account from here.
 You don’t have to create one if you already have one.